 There are several public parks and gardens that surround the city of Krakow.
 These looked amazing during our time here.
 It was late autumn, so the trees and leaves were all in golden-brown hues.
 I can only imagine what they look like in spring and summer when everything is green and flowers are in full bloom.

 We found this great little place, just on the edge of the city, called Pierogarnia Krakowiacy.
-They label it as ‘self-service’ but this doesn’t mean you help yourself to food.
+They label it as ‘self-service’, but this doesn’t mean you help yourself to food.
 It just means you have to order your food at the counter.

-The Pierogi were incredible.
+The pierogi were incredible.
 Seriously good, and amazing value for money.
 We both chose a plate of 9 dumplings and shared each flavour.
 I ordered Chłopskie dumplings, which were filled with potato, bacon and onion, and Vicky the Z mięsem i kapustą, which were stuffed with pork, cabbage and onion.
 Address: Szewska 23, 31-009.

 RESTAURACJA SUKIENNICE